 As of the date of this prospectus, the Card series is the only issued and outstanding series of the issuing entity.
-See "Annex II: Outstanding Series, Classes and Tranches of Notes" for information about the other outstanding notes issued by the issuing entity.
+See "Annex II: Outstanding Series, Classes and Tranches of Notes" for information about the notes issued by the issuing entity that are expected to be outstanding on the issuance date for the Class A(2019-2) notes.
 Other series, classes and tranches of notes, including other tranches of notes that are included in the Card series, may be issued by the issuing entity in the future without the consent of, or prior notice to, any noteholders.